 adapting to COvid-19 in the digital Age

 The wide adoption of digital technologies has given companies a lot of inspiration to find new ways to become more productive.
-Some of them even created new products and business models based on the “new normal.”
+Some of them even created novel products and new business models in emerging markets based on the “new normal.”

 [Related Article - Rethinking Your Business Model for the Future]

 Although many of these changes and ideas were coming even before the pandemic, the way we are all obligated to behave under these unusual circumstances has accelerated their introduction to the market.
 The biggest factor to affect these pivots is the change in customer behavior.
 The customer has changed, expecting more flexibility, comfort, and the ability to do everything from home, having nearly the same experience as when they used to go out to crowded places.
 Technologies like bots, drones, AI, VR, and AR, are here to provide this.